msqd/harp/README.rst

 of your application's external API interactions.
 Think of it as a reverse API gateway or a nearline service mesh for external APIs.

+To be notified when we release new features, you can `subscribe to the release announcements <https://lists.harp-proxy.net/subscription/form>`_.

 **HARP is released as an Early Access Preview.**

 .. image:: https://img.shields.io/pypi/v/harp-proxy.svg